"Eternal Memory" for the Anathematized

 Two locations are especially striking.
 In Warsaw, Poland (2012), he laid a wreath at a Soviet military cemetery inscribed “In memory of soldiers of the Red Army.”[11]
 In Chișinău, Moldova (2011), he performed the ceremony at the “Eternitate” Memorial, whose eternal flame was lit from Moscow’s own military flame: a liturgical chain linking Kirill’s prayers directly to the Soviet cult of the fallen.[12]

 Thus, this is a systematic, institutionalized liturgical practice spanning Kirill’s entire patriarchate.
-It has been performed at monuments adorned with Soviet symbols, across at least four countries, with the full liturgical apparatus of the Orthodox Church deployed to commemorate those who served an anathematized regime.
+It has been performed at monuments adorned with Soviet symbols, across at least four countries, with Orthodox clergy and memorial prayer deployed at sites dedicated to those who served an anathematized regime.

 The Verdict